 The following year, the Nike Air Pegasus 1988 came out.
-The shoe proved itself as one of Nike’s top selling shoes.
-An iteration was given to the shoe, switching the materials used into synthetic leather for the upper and a rubber for the toe guard.
+The shoe proved itself as one of Nike’s top-selling shoes.
+An iteration was given to the shoe, switching the materials used into synthetic leather for the upper and rubber for the toe guard.
 It provides the runners an option for the rainy weather.
 Also that same year, the Pegasus Plus and the Pegasus ACG were released as part of their women collection.
-It was also that year that Nike released their athletic shoe exclusive for women.
+It was also that year that Nike released its athletic shoe exclusive for women.

 In the year 1989, Nike dropped another variation of the Nike Air Pegasus.
-The Nike Air Pegasus ‘89 features a rather soft and breathable mesh/leather upper, the Nike Air midsole, and a rubber for the outsole.
-This shoe is said to be one of the most retro’d running shoe until the present.
+The Nike Air Pegasus ‘89 features a rather soft and breathable mesh/leather upper, the Nike Air midsole, and rubber for the outsole.
+This shoe is said to be one of the most retro running shoes until the present.
 This model was released with a variety of colorways.
-The most notable release of this shoe was the Nike Air Pegasus Berlin in 2009 which was in honor of the fall of Berlin wall in the year 1989.
+The most notable release of this shoe was the Nike Air Pegasus Berlin in 2009 which was in honor of the fall of the Berlin wall in the year 1989.

-Throughout time, various colorways and iterations were released for the Nike Air Pegasus 89, allowing the people to have more choices when getting a pair of this classic shoe.
+Throughout time, various Air Pegasus colorways and iterations were released for the Nike Air Pegasus 89, allowing the people to have more choices when getting a pair of this classic shoe.